jaegertracing/documentation/content/docs/next-release/faq.md

 ## What happened to jaeger-agent?

-Since the Jaeger client libraries [are deprecated](../client-libraries) and the OpenTelemetry SDKs are phasing out support for Jaeger Thrift format, the **jaeger-agent** is no longer required and no longer supported.
+Since the Jaeger client libraries [are deprecated](../../../sdk-migration) and the OpenTelemetry SDKs phased out support for Jaeger Thrift format, the **jaeger-agent** is no longer required and no longer supported.
 See the [Architecture](../architecture) page for alternative deployment options.

 Sometimes it is still desirable to run a **host agent**: